Comments on the Newlander-Nirenberg theorem: Introduction

 Since 1982, we know that many well-known structures of differential geometry, such as the de Rham complex, allow for a supersymmetric interpretation \cite{Wit-Morse}.
 For any manifold, one can define a certain supersymmetric quantum mechanical model.
 The dynamical time-dependent variables of this model include the coordinates and their Grassmann-valued superpartners.

 Supersymmetric language is very useful.
-Besides giving a new unexpected interpretation of known mathematical facts, it allows one to derive many {\it new} nontrivial results, which are difficult to derive in a traditional way.\footnote{I give here only one example.
-The so-called HKT manifolds were first discovered by supersymmetric methods \cite{HKT} and only then they attracted the attention of pure mathematicians who gave their traditional descripttion \cite{HKT-math}.
-The full classification of HKT metrics was also recently constructed using supersymmetric tools \cite{DI,HKT-nonlin}.} Supersymmetry is a standard tool to study geometrical properties of the manifolds used by ``physicists''\footnote{I've put here the quotation marks because we are talking in this case about the scholars who may have studied physics at university, but who are now solving pure mathematical problems without much relationship to the physical world.} in the papers published in the hep-th section of the {\it arXiv}.
+Besides giving a new unexpected interpretation of known mathematical facts, it allows one to derive many {\it new} nontrivial results, which are difficult to derive in a traditional way.
+I give here only one example.
+The so-called HKT manifolds were first discovered by supersymmetric methods \cite{HKT} and only then they attracted the attention of pure mathematicians who gave their traditional description \cite{HKT-math}.
+The full classification of HKT metrics was also recently constructed using supersymmetric tools \cite{DI,HKT-nonlin}.

+Supersymmetry is a standard method to study geometrical properties of the manifolds used by ``physicists'' (I've put here the quotation marks because we are talking in this case about the scholars who may have studied physics at university, but who are now solving pure mathematical problems without much relationship to the physical world) in the papers published in the hep-th section of the {\it arXiv}.
 On the other hand, pure mathematicians are reluctant to use it, preferring traditional methods.

 It is an unfortunate fact of our life that a large gap exists between the two communities.
 The languages in which the papers are written and the ways of thinking derived from these languages are often very different, to the extent that mathematicians and physicists do not often understand each other, even though the subject of their studies could be practically identical.